mathiasertl/django-ca/docs/source/install.rst

 should be at least ``(expires - renewal) / 2`` (e.g. with the default "24 hours - 12 hours / 2" at least every
 six hours) to make sure that the CRL is renewed in time.

-If you use **django-ca** as a Django app and do not want to use Celery, execute :command:`python manage.py generate_crls` with a similar frequency.
+If you use **django-ca** as a Django app and do not want to use Celery, execute :command:`manage.py generate_crls` with a similar frequency.

 Generate OCSP responder certificates